-Conservationists, oceanographers, ecologists and environmentalists, entrepreneurs, scientists, artists, community leaders, entertainers, decision-makers, … will be congregating in Paris next year to discuss environmental impact and predictions on the current environmental trends.
+Conservationists, oceanographers, ecologists and environmentalists, entrepreneurs, scientists, artists, community leaders, entertainers, decision-makers, … will be congregating at Paris Talks to discuss environmental impact and predictions on the current environmental trends.

 Of course, what comes into mind first could be the effects of the constantly increasing levels of global warming.

 Looking into the future, whether global warming is going to worsen or not is something that can only be based on certain phenomena, trends and human activity.